All Episodes

 How long am I going to keep doing this before the country realizes these people are a bunch of charlatans?

-I've been on this for twelve years and I'm I'm getting impatient.
+I've been on this for 12 years and I'm getting impatient.

-I'll have to keep it up as long as the other side keeps putting up bogus BS.
+I'll have to keep it up as long as the other side keeps putting out bogus BS.

 Here is a small sample of the side of the debate that we almost never hear.

-Appearing before the Commons Committee on Environment and Sustainable Development last year, Carlton University paleoclimatologist Professor Tim Patterson testified, quote, there is no meaningful correlation between CO2 levels and Earth's temperature over this geologic time frame.
+Appearing before the Commons Committee on Environment and Sustainable Development last year, Carleton University paleoclimatologist Professor Tim Patterson testified, quote, there is no meaningful correlation between CO2 levels and Earth's temperature over this geologic timeframe.

 Patterson concluded his testimony by explaining what his research and hundreds of other studies reveal.

-On all-time scales, there is very good correlation between Earth's temperature and natural celestial phenomena, uh, such as changes in the brightness of the sun.
+On all time scales, there is very good correlation between Earth's temperature and natural celestial phenomena, such as changes in the brightness of the sun.

 No.

-Why, ladies and gentlemen, I myself am not a scientist.
+Why, ladies and gentlemen, I myself am not a scientist, and yet I have a reasonable amount of intelligence, common sense, a fair education.

-Not Ivy League born bred or educated, can be led to understand that activities on the sun might have a greater impact on temperatures here than any other damn thing that might be happening on this planet.
+And even I, someone unsophisticated, not an elitist, not Ivy League born, bred, or educated, can be led to understand that activities on the sun might have a greater impact on temperatures here than any other damn thing that might be happening on this planet.

 It's been great, folks.

-Another great day with you, and tomorrow more the same.
+Another great day with you, and tomorrow more of the same.